eb3095/glamour/README.md

         {
           "type": "emotion",
           "emotion": "anger", // Possible emotions are bellow.
-Vulnerability is 0-5, emotions are probabilities 0.0-1.0 "value": 0 // If 0, must be 0 or not this emotion, anything over one requires the value to be >= to it }
+Vulnerability is 0-5, emotions are probabilities 0.0-1.0 "value": 0 // If 0, must be 0 or not this emotion, anything over 0 requires the value to be >= to it }
       ]
     }